-We use SVMs for a binary classification task.
-Due to space restrictions, see [2,3] for more details.
-Support Vector Machines can be robust and generally applicable for text categorization problems and outperform other methods [11].
-Its ability to handle high dimension feature vectors, to reduce problems caused by over-fitting and its robustness makes it a well-suited technique for text classification tasks [15].
-We choose a SVM classifier because our problem is similar to text classification.
+We use support vector machines (SVMs) for the binary classification task.
+Due to space restrictions, please see [2,3] for more details on SVMs.
+Support vector machines are generally applicable for text categorization problems and outperform other methods [11].
+Their ability to handle high dimension feature vectors, to reduce problems caused by over-fitting, and to produce solutions robust to noise makes them a well-suited approach to text classification [15].
+We choose a SVM classifier because our problem is similar to that of text classification.